Concussion Training

 PA Child Protection Laws & Clearances

-If a volunteer is arrested for or convicted of an offense that would constitute grounds for denying participation as a volunteer, he/she must inform the EYSA Risk Management Officer within 72 hours.
+• If you are arrested or convicted of an offense that would disqualify you from volunteering, you must inform the EYSA Risk Management Officer within 72 hours.

-As a new system of registration is being implemented by the Eastern Pennsylvania Youth Soccer Association (EPYSA), ALL EUFC volunteers must obtain proof of compliance and upload all required documentation during registration.
+• As part of a new registration system by the Eastern Pennsylvania Youth Soccer Association (EPYSA), all EUFC volunteers must upload proof of compliance during registration.

-Instructions and links for completing each required clearance check are provided in the sections below.
-If you have any questions about obtaining clearances, completing the required courses, or uploading the documents, please contact our Compliance Officer, Erin Donovan, at compliance@exeterunitedfc.com.
+• Instructions and links for completing each required clearance check are provided below.
+If you need help with clearances, required courses, or uploading documents, contact our Compliance Officer, Erin Donovan, at compliance@exeterunitedfc.com.

 - Free of charge for volunteers, as long as you check the 'New Record Check (Volunteers Only)' button.